What is a Pedestal Shot in Filmmaking? Explanation & Examples

 Can a Pedestal Shot be combined with other camera movements?

 Yes, a Pedestal Shot can be combined with other camera movements such as tilting or panning to create a more dynamic shot.
-For example, a Pedestal Shot combined with a tilt downwards can create a feeling of falling or vulnerability for the subject.
+For example, a Pedestal Shot combined with a tilt downward can create a feeling of falling or vulnerability for the subject.

 What are some examples of Pedestal Shots in popular films?